-Bless you recruitment marketers, surrounded by recruiters avidly trying to hit target, asking for pretty pictures, business cards, organise events, create PDFs, memes, job adverts and PowerPoint decks!
+Bless you recruitment marketers, surrounded by recruiters avidly trying to hit target, asking for pretty pictures and business cards, asking for you to organise events, create PDFs, memes, job adverts and PowerPoint decks!
 And at the same time you all say to your boss and I...

 I want to add value